 The city of Basel is about as far north as you can get and still be in Switzerland.
 If you’re driving north and miss your exit, another two kilometers puts you in France.
 Basel, a town of just under 200,000, actually has sprawling suburbs in neighboring countries France and Germany.
 Even with the suburbs, it’s not a particularly large metropolis.
-Still, Basel harbors a few truly unique experiences, one of which is found at the Basel Zoo – the Penquin Parade!
+Still, Basel offers a few truly unique experiences, one of which is the Penguin Parade at the Basel Zoo.

 Every day at 11 am when the weather is cold enough, zookeepers allow the resident king penguins to waddle from their specially cooled indoor habitat to a sandy open-air pen outside so they can enjoy the fresh winter air.